dar1enyang/Data-Modeling-PostgreSQL/README.md

 Throughout this project, I have completed the following tasks:

-1. Create a Postgres database with tables designed to optimize queries on song play analysis
+1. Created a Postgres database with tables designed to optimize queries on song play analysis
-2. Build an ETL pipeline that transfers data from two directories into tables in Postgres using Python and SQL
+2. Built an ETL pipeline that transfers data from two directories into tables in Postgres using Python and SQL

 # Technology